Possession of Cannabis With Intent to Deliver Lawyer Chicago

 Andrew carefully reviews:

-Every case receives detailed attention and a carefully planned defense strategy.
+Every case receives a tailored and strategic defense approach.

 Direct Personal Representation

-Clients work directly with Andrew throughout their cases and receive clear communication and personal attention.
+Clients work directly with Andrew throughout the legal process and receive clear communication and individualized attention, a level of service reflected in his many positive client reviews and testimonials.

 Frequently Asked Questions About Cannabis Intent to Deliver Charges

-Can I be charged with intent to deliver even if I did not sell anything?
+Can I be charged with intent to deliver even if I never sold cannabis?

 Yes.
-Prosecutors often rely on circumstantial evidence such as packaging or quantity to allege intent to deliver.
+Prosecutors often rely on circumstantial evidence such as packaging materials, scales, or quantity to allege intent to distribute.

 Contact Chicago Criminal Defense Attorney Andrew M. Weisberg

-Call (773) 908-9811 for a free consultation or submit your information through the Case Review form on the website.
+Call (773) 908-9811 for a free and confidential consultation or complete the Case Review Form on the website.

-Your freedom and your future are too important to risk.
-Let Andrew M. Weisberg provide the strong and experienced defense you need.
+Your freedom and future are too important to risk.
+Andrew M. Weisberg will aggressively protect your rights and fight for the best possible outcome in your case.

 Client Reviews